PAM in the cloud vs. PAM for the cloud. What’s the difference?

 If you have your own private cloud, PAM in the cloud can mean you’re still responsible for management and hosting costs, but you still gain the elasticity and scalability that the cloud brings.

 Every flavor of cloud implementation is possible.
-Some Privileged Access Management functionality and components can be hosted on-premise and others in the cloud.
+Some Privileged Access Management (PAM) functionality and components can be hosted on-premise and others in the cloud.
 The proliferation of cloud data centers around the world has made it possible for companies to comply with laws that require data to remain in-country.
 Additionally, private clouds can also be combined with public clouds to create a hybrid cloud for PAM.

 Until recently, true PAM in the cloud wasn’t even an option—or cloud versions of PAM didn’t have the full Privileged Access Management capabilities available with PAM on-premise.
 But, today, modern PAM cloud deployments include all the same functionality—and often more—than PAM on-premise, from vaulting, rotating and session management to least privilege policies and application control.